 4. Definition

-In these regulations “the Act” means the Housing Act 1980.
+In these regulations the Act means the Housing Act 1980.

 5. Common Seal

-(1) In this regulation “Common Seal” means the Common Seal of the Commission.
+(1) In this regulation Common Seal means the Common Seal of the Authority.

-(2) The Common Seal shall bear the name of the Commission within 2 concentric circles.
+(2) The Common Seal shall bear the name of the Authority within 2 concentric circles.

-(3) The Common Seal shall not be affixed except pursuant to a resolution of the Commission and in the presence of 2 persons who may be appointed for that purpose by the Commission from time to time.
+(3) The Common Seal shall not be affixed to a document except in the presence of the chief executive officer of the Authority or 2 other officers of the Authority who may be appointed for that purpose by the Authority from time to time.

-(4) The Common Seal shall remain in the custody of the person appointed for that purpose by the Commission from time to time.
+(4) The Common Seal shall remain in the custody of the person appointed for that purpose by the Authority from time to time.

+[Regulation 5 amended in Gazette 30 Jun 2006 p.
+2361.]

 6. Interest on loans made under 1978 agreement

 (1) In this regulation —

-“home purchaser” has the same meaning as that expression has in clause 24 of the agreement;
+home purchaser has the same meaning as that expression has in clause 24 of the agreement;

-“the agreement” means the agreement referred to in the Housing Agreement (Commonwealth and State) Act 1973 3, as amended, as the second supplemental agreement.
+the agreement means the agreement referred to in the Housing Agreement (Commonwealth and State) Act 1973 3, as amended, as the second supplemental agreement.

-(2) The object of this regulation is to enable the Commission, as a lending authority of the State approved by the Minister for the purposes of clause 24 of the agreement, to on-lend moneys to home purchasers at rates of interest consistent with those applicable under clause 25 of the agreement.
+(2) The object of this regulation is to enable the Authority, as a lending authority of the State approved by the Minister for the purposes of clause 24 of the agreement, to on-lend moneys to home purchasers at rates of interest consistent with those applicable under clause 25 of the agreement.

-(3) Notwithstanding section 33 or 42 of the Act when moneys lent to the Commission pursuant to clause 24 of the agreement are used to grant financial assistance to a home purchaser the contract of sale, mortgage or other instrument relating to the transaction shall —
+(3) Notwithstanding section 33 or 42 of the Act when moneys lent to the Authority pursuant to clause 24 of the agreement are used to grant financial assistance to a home purchaser the contract of sale, mortgage or other instrument relating to the transaction shall —

 (a) specify such rate of interest being —